About Fran

 Finding this information left Fran with presenting issues that continued to impact her daily life.
 When Fran eventually disclosed what she had found, she was led to believe that seeking support and finding answers would wrap up everything neatly again.

 Her journey was further complicated by years of engulfing narcissistic abuse during adulthood.
-Frans’ own lived experiences led Fran in wanting to find alternative ways of understanding and healing trauma - not just for herself, but for others too.
+Frans’ own lived experiences led Fran in wanting to find alternative ways of understanding trauma and healing - not just for herself, but for others too.
 She spent years searching and learning.